Carol Nugent: Early life

-Nugent was born in Los Angeles, the elder daughter of Lucille and Carl Nugent.
-Her father was a property master for MGM and her mother later became a talent agent, managing Carol's career along with that of her younger sister Judy Nugent.
+Nugent is the elder daughter of Lucille Redd Nugent and Carl L. Nugent.
+Her father was a property master for MGM.
+She had a younger sister, Judy Nugent.

 Hollywood career

 Nugent was a child actor, first appearing on screen at age seven in Secret Command (1944).
 She played small parts in four more movies over the next three years and in one of these, she and her sister Judy portrayed the same character at different ages.
+They were featured on the television program The Ruggles.
 She was in a few popular hits, including Cheaper by the Dozen (1950) and Belles on Their Toes (1952) but as a child actor never quite made the transition from bit player to larger roles.
 However, as a teen Nugent grew into ingenue parts on television and in B-films.
 She was a supporting actress throughout her career, which tapered off sharply after she married and had children.

+In 1955 Nugent, her sister, their father, and Harvey Waldman formed Nugent Productions for the production of Growing Up in Hollywood, a TV series to depict the two sisters growing up in a motion-picture atmosphere.